-"This is where there's no place for insurers to hide," Lee said. "(COVID-19) is touching every American, it's going to touch every insurer … These costs have to be paid; the question is how are they going to be paid." – Peter Lee, Executive Director of CoveredCA, California's individual exchange.
+"This is where there's no place for insurers to hide," Lee said. "(COVID-19) is touching every American; it's going to touch every insurer.
+These costs have to be paid; the question is how are they going to be paid."
+Peter Lee, Executive Director of CoveredCA, California's individual exchange.

-As Congress and state governments moved to mandate no-cost Coronavirus COVID-19 testing and treatments for Americans, providers and insurers are fighting a new battle: the $103 billion-dollar bill for COVID-19 testing and treatments this year, according to a projection from Covered California's office of actuary.
+As Congress and state governments moved to mandate no-cost Coronavirus COVID-19 testing and treatments for Americans, providers and insurers are fighting a new battle: the $103 billion-dollar bill for COVID-19 testing and treatments this year, according to a projection from Covered California's office of an actuary.

 According to the same study, commercial insurers like Blue Cross Blue Shield, Aetna, Humana, Cigna, and Oscar Health could increase premiums between 4% to 40% for 2021.

 A Twitter user's Notice of Proposed rate with a 20% increase in premiums for 2021

 Why are health insurance carriers increasing premiums for 2021?

 There are a few factors at play, but most importantly, the cost of COVID-19 testing and treatments.